tbrowne5/Better-data-for-better-predictions-data-curation-improves-deep-learning-for-sgRNA-Cas9-prediction/README.md

 If you wish to run the model on your own nucleotide sequence follow parts 0 to 3.

-If you wish to validate the model or to update the model with your own data, follow parts 4 to 5.
+If you wish to validate the model predictions or training, follow parts 4 to 5.

 If you wish to simply obtain predictions, you can do so easily through the [crisprHAL website](https://crisprHAL.streamlit.app).